 These panels extend from two cards to many multiples (three, four, six, twelve cards etc), though the majority LOTR panels are over two cards.
 Further, the format can vary across portrait and landscape card orientations.

 There are many fascinating stories surrounding the creation and collecting/reuniting of these panels.

 In terms of the creation of Middle-earth sketches, there are basically three forms of panels.

 First, a number of artists participating on an official set used multiple cards for their artist returns (AR).
 Many artists did ARs over two cards, and a few did so over six, four or three cards, varying in artistic style and card orientation.

 Second is where an artist created a scene over multiple cards on an official set and returned each part to the trading card company (eg Topps), which were inserted separately into boxes (potentially to be pulled by collectors from different parts of the world).

-The third form relates to a personal sketch cards (PSC) which is specially commissioned from an artist for a multi-card of a particular character(s) or scene.
+The third form relates to a personal sketch cards (PSC) which are specially commissioned from an artist for a multi-card panel of a particular character(s) or scene.

 In terms of collecting, there are a number of ways to be able to add these panels to a collection.
 First, acquiring ARs or PSCs directly from the artist or from another collector who bought them directly from the artist.
 For those official panels separated and inserted into boxes, finding a piece on eBay, sketch forum or another collector, then personally locating another (on eBay etc) or buying the panel from another collector who found and reunited the panel themselves.